 PUBLIC PERFORMANCE RIGHTS (PPR - $349) allow educational and nonprofit groups to exhibit our films to groups of 100 or fewer individuals where admission is not charged.
 The term of the Public Performance license is for the life of the DVD.
 However, if you intend to charge admission, expect an audience over 100, or publicly advertise the screening, then we ask that you contact us regarding an exhibition fee.
 Films purchased without Public Performance Rights are restricted for individual viewing or face-to-face teaching in the classroom only.
 Restricted to use on a single campus or usual place of presentation.

-DIGITAL SITE LICENSES (DSL - $499*) allow educational and nonprofit groups to locally host and stream to their community on a closed, password-protected system for the life of the digital file.
-Restricted to use on a single campus and to those enrolled in online classes at that campus.
+DIGITAL SITE LICENSES (DSL - $449) allow educational and nonprofit groups to locally host and stream to their community on a closed, password-protected system.
+We offer one and two-year licenses, as well as "life of the digital file" licenses.
+All digital licenses are restricted to use on a single campus and to those enrolled in online classes at that campus.
+We provide a digital file along with closed-caption files.
+Most films are available in High Definition 720p or 1080p.

-DIGITAL SITE LICENSES WITH PPR ($699*) allow educational and nonprofit groups to both exhibit the film to groups of 100 or fewer individuals where admission is not charged, and host and stream to their community on a closed, password-protected system for the life of the digital file.
+DIGITAL SITE LICENSES WITH PPR ($499) allow educational and nonprofit groups to both exhibit the film to groups of 100 or fewer individuals where admission is not charged, and host and stream to their community on a closed, password-protected system.

 REMOTELY HOSTED STREAMING for a limited term is available directly on Cinedu.